LabKey/labkey-api-js/README.md

 ## Development

-If you would like to contribute changes to this package it is straight-forward to get setup for development.
+If you would like to contribute changes to this package it is straightforward to get set up for development.
 First, clone this repository to a directory

 ```sh